swiftlang/swift-evolution/proposals/0128-unicodescalar-failable-initializer.md

 string.append(ucode)
 ```

-After marking the initializer as failable, users can write code like this.
-And the
+After marking the initializer as failable, users can write code like this and the
-program will execute fine even codepoint is invalid.
+program will execute fine even if the codepoint isn't valid.

 ```swift
 var string = ""